 "We are behind the curve on burn maintenance," Chambers says, also noting that public communication and education are keys to public acceptance of preventive fire.
+CHRIS CHAMBERS is the city of Ashland's wildfire division chief.

 "We know there will be more severe fire."